Fornacite

 Colour: Deep olive-green, golden yellow in transmitted light (small grains)

-Solubility: Totally soluble in hydrochloric acid
+Solubility: Totally soluble in hydrochloric an nitric acids

 Environments